massimo-zaniboni/blog-mzan/content/posts/post-002.md

      :inherit-configuration))
 ```

 I launch Emacs.
 I open the `snow-assembler.asd` file.
-I make sure that the #guix environment is loaded executing the Emacs function `envrc-reload`.
+I make sure that the Guix environment is loaded executing the Emacs function `envrc-reload`.

 I start a connection to `sbcl` using `sly`.

-I open the #sbcl #commonlisp REPL, and I load the system with `(asdf:load-system "snow-assembler")`.
+I open the SBCL Common Lisp REPL, and I load the system with `(asdf:load-system "snow-assembler")`.

-Now, I'm ready to code in #commonlisp, using #emacs and #sly.
+Now, I'm ready to code in Common Lisp, using Emacs and Sly.

-# HashTags
+## HashTags

 - #LearnedTask.
 - #guix